m-sharif-azad/BPI-Canteen/README.md

 ***The project is under construction!***

 ## It will include login/registration, order system and order management with email notifications, contact form, payment system (?) and possibly some data exports.
-The project is in the early stages of development.
-More info comming soon.

 ### progress update / what already works:
 - Auth app (login/registration)